Easter Friday

-Easter Friday, or Bright Friday, is the Friday after the Christian festival of Easter.
+Easter Friday, or Bright Friday, is the sixth day in the Christian season of Eastertide.
 At times, this name has been confused with Good Friday, which falls a week earlier.

 Since the date of Easter is calculated differently by Eastern and Western Christians, the date of the Western Churches' Easter Friday is often different from the Eastern Bright Friday.
+In Western Christianity, Easter Friday is also the sixth day of the Octave of Easter.

 Western Christianity

 In the Roman Catholic Church, Lutheran Churches and some Anglican Churches, Easter Friday falls within the Octave of Easter.
 The date of Easter Friday changes from year to year, following the changing date of Easter Week.
 Since Easter Sunday falls between March 22 and April 25, it follows that Easter Friday falls between March 27 and April 30.
 Occurrence in March is relatively uncommon, with the most recent occurrence having been March 28, 2008 and the next occurrence to be March 30, 2035.

 The dates for the current decade are as follows: